ONSEIGmbH/flask-dialogflow/docs/tutorial.rst

     # Or shorter:
     'some_ctx' in conv.contexts

-Getting a context, returning a :class:`flask_onsei.context.Context` instance:
+Getting a context, returning a :class:`flask_dialogflow.context.Context` instance:

 .. code-block:: python